QUICK ANSWER

 What costs are due before my first closing?
 Association, MLS, E&O, signs, lockbox, desk fees, tech, and marketing can add up.

-Do new agents start with first-time buyers, open houses, builders, or relocation leads?
+Do new agents start with first-time buyers, open houses, builders, relocation, or corporate sphere leads?
 Your first lane should be specific.

-Who reviews inspection, financing, CDD, HOA, and older-home questions?
+Who reviews historic-district, older-home, inspection, financing, CDD, and HOA questions?
 Lakeland clients ask these early.

 Do you have a system for I-4 corridor relocation?
 Commuter buyers need clear comparison support.